tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## BMC Remedy Action Request System

 Create, update, and check entries in BMC Remedy Action Request System.
-The plug-in depends on the arapi.jar file that is installed with BMC Remedy Action Request System and the path to that file must be specified as a step property (the plug-in should be run on the same system BMC Remedy Action Request System is installed on). **Platform Support:**
+The plug-in depends on the arapi.jar file that is installed with BMC Remedy Action Request System and the path to that file must be specified as a step property (the plug-in should be run on the same system BMC Remedy Action Request System is installed on).

 ---

 |Back to ...||BMC Remedy Action Request System |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](Remedy/README.md)|[5.1056545](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/Remedy/Remedy-5.1056545.zip)|